enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Note:** Use 640x480 or smaller resolution images for faster processing (although the program will attempt to resize the images while still maintaning the aspect ratio).
 ImageMagick should do the trick on Linux. `convert input_image.jpg -resize 640x480 output_image.jpg`

-**Note:** Adjust p1, p2, minR, maxR, minDist parameters if necessary.
-The default values p1 (20), p2 (60), minR (10), maxR (0), minDist (5) are sufficient for majority of the cases.
-These parameters are critical to detect mirror from the photo using HoughCircularTransform function.

 **Note:** A CSV output file is created with x-cordinate, y-coordinate, average intensity, distance from x.
 Column 1 is all points to the left of center of mirror and Column 2 is to the right of the center of mirror.
 Distance values are in pixels and the intensity value per pixel varies between 0 (darkest) - 255 (brightest)

 **Note:** One may try to vary the --brightnessTolerance value between 10 and 100 for the best results depending on the quality of the image.
 The default value of 20 suffices for most cases.